bplmaps/lmec-main-site/content/about/jobs/job-posting-gallery-attendant.md

 Please submit the following via [this application form](https://airtable.com/shroOeIak1a05xJom)

 -   A cover letter of no more than two pages (PDF, DOCX, or MD format)

--   A CV or résumé
+-   A CV or résumé (PDF, DOCX, or MD format)
 -   A list of two references with email and telephone contact information